Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Metric Evaluation Framework

-When two models are reported to differ in their scores (e.g., BERTScore = $.39$ vs $.42$), a natural question is to what extent this reflects actual differences (true signal) versus fluctuations due to random measurement error (noise).
-The goal of evaluating a test score's reliability is hence to quantify the expected amount of fluctuation in the observed score due to random measurement error, known as the standard error of measurement ($\sigma_E$).
+The reliability of a metric is the extent to which the result is subject to \textit{random} measurement error and thus \emph{(in)consistent} across repeated measures, such as different (sub-)datasets within a benchmark or different raters scoring the model's output in human evaluation.
+Suppose two NLG models are scored on their performance based on Metric-A on a summarization benchmark.
+Researchers and practitioners often use the scores to draw inferences about the models' (relative) performances.
+When the two models are reported to differ in their scores (e.g., Metric-A = $.39$ vs. $.42$), a natural question is how much this reflects actual differences (true signal) versus fluctuations due to random measurement error (noise).
+If Metric-A is unreliable, the measurement error may mislead the comparison.

+Sources of random measurement error that impair the reliability of a metric may include: \begin{itemize} \item Non-deterministic algorithms of some metrics may produce score variations on the same model outputs. \item The subsets of data points (e.g., different genres of articles) included in the benchmark. \item For human evaluations, the variability across raters, resulting from their subjectivity, inconsistency, errors, and so on. \end{itemize}

+In classical test theory \cite{spearman1904general}, the observed metric score of a model ($X$) is equal to the sum of true score $T$ and error ($E$), which is assumed to be independent of $T$ and fluctuates around $0$ with variance $\sigma^2_E$.
+The goal of evaluating a metric's reliability is hence to quantify the expected amount of uncertainty in the observed score due to random measurement error, known as the standard error of measurement ($\sigma_E$).